-Find How Many Times Each Value Repeats in a Column in Google Sheets
+How Many Times Each Value Repeats in a Column: Google Sheets

 Published on

-But you can easily find the multiple occurrences of a single value or keyword in a column.
-Google Sheets Count functions are a great help in this case.
+You can easily find the multiple occurrences of a single value or keyword in a column.
+Google Sheets count functions are a great help in this case.

-To find how many times a single item repeats in a column, you can use a COUNTIF function.
+To find how many times a single item repeats in a column, you can use the COUNTIF function.

 E.g.:

-As I told you above, we can use the Query function to find how many times each value repeats in a column.
-We will see it first.
+As mentioned above, we can use the QUERY function to find how many times each value repeats in a column.
+Let’s see that first.

 Sample Data:

-When you apply the above Query formula, you will get the below result.
+When you apply the above QUERY formula, you will get the following result:

 From this, we can find how many times each value repeats in a column.
-Here we can see the product Apple repeats two times, Banana one time, etc.
+For example, we can see the product Apple repeats twice, Banana once, etc.

-Query Alternatives to Find How Many Times Each Value Repeats in a Column
+Two Alternatives to Count How Many Times Each Value Repeats in a Column

-I have two quite interesting combos to replace the above Query count formula.
-Both the alternatives are worth trying.
+I have two interesting combinations to replace the above formula.
+Both alternatives are worth trying.

 =ArrayFormula(